HOW TO PACK

 - Do not throw smaller items into the box loosely because they will move around during transport, which may also cause damage.
 Small items should be packed in smaller boxes and those should be added together into a large collective package.

-- To stiffen the cardboard and the content itself, use fillers (read more about fillers in our next post).
+- To stiffen the cardboard and the content itself, use fillers (read more about fillers below).

 WHAT WE ADVISE AGAINST

 - Please do not use masking tape or electrical insulating tape for securing your parcel.